jallanxjallan/onemanairforce/adaptation/synopsis.md

 # Introducing Cameron and Muharto

-In 1988 in Jakarta, Cameron Bishop, an engaging, disheveled young American, toiling away as proofreader an startup English-language newspaper, interviews retired Indonesian Air Force Major Petit Muharto about his blockade-running missions with American naval veteran Bob Freeberg in his cargo plane, designated RI-002, during Indonesia\'s post-war struggle for independence.
+In 1988 in Jakarta, Cameron Bishop, an engaging, disheveled young American, toiling away as proofreader at an English-language newspaper, interviews retired Indonesian Air Force Major Petit Muharto about his blockade-running missions with American naval veteran Bob Freeberg during Indonesia\'s post-war struggle for independence.

-As the story unfolds, Cameron realizes that the tales of this free-booting adventurer, and the mystery of the last flight, when Freeberg and RI-002 vanished while carrying a ton of gold bullion to Sumatra ahead of a feared Dutch invasion of Jogjakarta, was worth a book, not just a newspaper article.
-Cameron and Muharto agree to collaborate to investigate the mystery, with luck producing a best-selling book that would jump-start the ambitious young journalist\'s career, bring a sense of closure to a veteran freedom fighter haunted by his past, and to grant a forgotten hero his due recognition.
-But Syd Jardine, an alcoholic, veteran foreign correspondent washed up in Jakarta cautions against Freeberg being portrayed as a \"white savior\" who singlehandedly saved the nation.
+As the story unfolds, Cameron realizes that the tales of this free-booting adventurer, and the mystery of the last flight, when Freeberg and his aircraft, designated RI-002, vanished while carrying a ton of gold bullion to Sumatra ahead of a feared Dutch invasion of Jogjakarta, was worth a book, not just a newspaper article.
+Cameron and Muharto agree to collaborate to investigate the mystery and write a book that would jump-start the ambitious young journalist\'s career, bring a sense of closure to a veteran freedom fighter haunted by his past, and to grant a forgotten hero his due recognition.

 # Introducing Julia

-Cameron enlists the assistance of Julia Suryakusuma, an attractive, bookish woman in her early 20s, interning at the National Library while she finishes her degree.
-Julia dreams of escaping her loving, but parochial military family, who are pressuring her to marry a suitable boy, by obtaining a scholarship to study overseas.
+Cameron's workmate Syd Jardine, an alcoholic, veteran foreign correspondent washed up in Jakarta cautions against Freeberg being portrayed as a \"white savior\" who singlehandedly saved the nation.
+Syd advises Cameron to begin his research in the historical archives of the National Library to gain a comprehensive familiarity of the time and place.
+At the library, Cameron enlists the assistance of Julia Suryakusuma, an attractive, bookish woman in her early 20s, interning there while she finishes her degree.
+Julia dreams of escaping her loving, but parochial military family, who are pressuring her to marry a suitable boy, by obtaining a scholarship to pursue a post-graduate degree overseas.

 # Introducing Victor